 Many Other Benefits

 There are so many other benefits of being smoke-free.
 Try to focus on the positives of quitting rather than the negatives.
-Some of the changes you will notice right away, some take time.
+You will notice some changes right away while others may take time.
 When you quit, you will see improvements in: